dimerapp/dimer-vue/README.md

 ```

 #### extractNode(node, callback)
-Remove a node from the top level children of the `doc.contents` object.
+Remove a node from the top level children of the `doc.contents` Object.
 This is usually used to extract the `toc` container and render it as a separate element on the UI.

 ```js
 const toc = utils.extractNode(doc.contents, ({ tag, props }) => {